This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Explaining the meaning and origin of Shiwasu and Omisoka!
 A guide to year-end events and customs

-Every year when December comes around, I find myself pressed for time and my days become busy with everything I have to do.
+Every year when December comes around, I find myself pressed for time and feeling busy with everything I need to do.

 In order to welcome the new year in a good mood, it's best to finish cleaning and preparations as early as possible.